 - A forecasting report is used to predict future project performance and allocate resources accordingly.

-- A trend report is used to compare project’s current performance and the last performance of the project during the same period.
+- A trend report is used to compare a project’s current performance and the last performance of the project during the same period.

 - An earned value report combines project performance on scope, schedule, and cost measures applying earned value management methods .